 How to Eat Safely in Cambodia – A Footpath Feasting Guide to Safe Eating

-This post may contain paid links.
-If you make a purchase through links on our site, we may earn a commission.
+This post may contain affiliate links.
+If you make a purchase through links, we may earn a commission.

 How to Eat Safely in Cambodia – A Footpath Feasting Guide to Safe Eating

-As it was the summer high season, we had booked all of our hotels in advance and it was too late to change to a property we’d prefer to be writing about.
 Needless to say, the mood at the hotel was somber.
 The chefs were using thermometers to check the doneness of scrambled eggs at breakfast.
 The waiters were very suspicious of my cameras.
 They probably suspected we were doing a story on their food poisoning incident.

-A couple of recent incidents in Cambodia raised a similar issue for us.
-While it’s one thing to get sick yourself or read reports about groups of people falling ill after a meal at one of the best restaurants in the world, it’s another to see poor food handling practices up close.
+A couple of incidents in Cambodia raised a similar issue for us.
+While it’s one thing to get sick yourself, or read reports about groups of people falling ill after a meal at one of the best restaurants in the world, it’s another to see poor food handling practices up close.

 For an unsuspecting and unlucky guest, eating the uncooked prawns could have meant a couple of days suffering bacterial diarrhoea, or worse, contracting hepatitis A or typhoid, both distinct risks in Cambodia.
 One reason why you should have those pre-trip vaccinations.